Monitoring pfSense with Wazuh: A Comprehensive Guide

 0 4 * * * find /var/ossec/logs/ossec/ -d 1 -mtime +30 -type d -exec rm -rf {} \; > /dev/null

-After starting the agent, it should register with Wazuh; let’s check it out.
-To do this, connect to the Wazuh master via SSH and execute the following command
+The agent should register with Wazuh after starting it.
+Check it by connecting to the Wazuh master via SSH and executing the following command:

 cd /var/ossec/bin/